 When I left Bueno Aries, I just knew there’s a part in my heart that knew that I needed to leave completely.
-Like I sold everything I had, like literally.
+I sold everything I had, literally.
 I had a house, some furniture, my bed, my shoes, my small souvenirs and all.
 So I had nothing.
 That gave me the push to keep going because I had nowhere to go back.
 But also that lack of grounding is not something that I want to go through again or I don’t need it again.

 — Sol, Nanny

-I use to lie to me when I gained weight.
+I use to lie to myself when I gained weight.
 It was very hard for me to accept the image in the mirror.
 For this period of time, I was in denial.
 Not in an unhealthy way, it was just like seeing it and saying oh my god what happened.
 That’s not me.
 So sometimes I went out and I would feel this way but I also knew that I didn’t look the way I thought I did.
 It was not a lie, it was more like a way of coping or dealing with it.
 That was always my biggest lie, to not really see what was in the mirror.
 So now it just so much easier because I’m not lying in that sense.
-I’m like Hi that’s me and period.
+I’m like ‘Hi, that’s me’ and period.
 That’s ok I know who am.

 — Sol, Personal Assistant

-Theres one thing that I started doing recently with that inner voice.
+There’s one thing that I started doing recently with that inner voice.
 That is writing, I write but not my words.
 I just write what comes from my hand.
 So no brain.
 Since I meditate I can do that.
 I’m not using my brain.
 I’m just writing freely not concentrating on whats coming out.
 Then I read what I write and those are not my words.
 That’s not me writing.
 There’s something about writing for me which is amazing.
 That’s been very good for me to say.
-Things like, “you know who you are, keep doing it, we are now here, time is art and breath is movement” come on the paper. and then suddenly every thing feels perfect.
+Things like, ‘you know who you are, keep doing it, we are nowhere, time is art and breath is movement’ come on the paper, and then suddenly everything feels perfect.

 — Sol, Musician